-These exemptions can help someone planning a bankruptcy better understand what assets will survive a bankruptcy, and will hep a debtor plan for the future.
-If you want free analysis of your legal case then bankruptcy lawyer San Diego will be your best option.
+These exemptions can help someone planning a bankruptcy better understand what assets will survive bankruptcy and will help a debtor plan for the future.
+If you want a free analysis of your legal case then bankruptcy lawyer San Diego California will be your best option.

 Under California law, the 704 bankruptcy exemption differs from 703 in that it helps protect any significant home equity a debtor has.
 Under 704, the following may be exempted in a bankruptcy petition in California:

 - A $2,725 motor vehicle exemption in any equity held in a personal vehicle.

 - A $7,175 exemption for any equity in a vehicle that is used in a business, trade, or profession earning a living.